-- c) The password is a common usage word such as: - d) Names of family, pets, friends, co-workers, fantasy characters etc - e) Birthdays and other personal information such as addresses and phone numbers - f) Word, number patterns or palindromes such as aabb, qwerty, 123321 etc - g) Any of the above preceded or followed with a digit (e.g. kevinchung1, daddychung1982, prospectschool2014 etc) - 6.5.6.
-Password protection: how to help yourself - a) Always use different passwords for school accounts from other non-school access (e.g. personal email accounts, ISP etc) - b) Do not share school passwords with anyone - c) Passwords should never be written down or stored electronically without encryption (e.g. Do not write down a password on a sticky note and stick this to your computer!) - d) Do not reveal passwords in email or other electronic communications - e) Do not hint about the format of passwords - f) If someone should ask for help with a password, please refer them to this document - g) If compromise of an account or password is suspected, report the incident on the E-safety officer and KevKall it immediately.
+- 6.5.1.
+All system-level passwords (e.g. root, system administrator, local administrator etc) must be strong rather than weak, please refer to guidelines below. - 6.5.2.
+Similarly all staff account passwords should also be strong - 6.5.3.
+All users should be aware of how to select strong passwords. - 6.5.4.
+Construction guidelines for strong passwords - a) Contains at least three of the five following character classes: - b) Lower case characters - c) UPPER CASE CHARACTERS - d) Numbers - e) Punctuation - f) "Special" characters (e.g. @#\$%^&\()\+|~-=\'{{[]:";'<>/ etc) - g) Contains at least 8 characters - 6.5.5.
+Conversely, weak passwords have the following characteristics: - a) The password contains less than 8 characters - b) The password is a word found in the dictionary (Foreign or English) even if it is alpha-numeric! - c) The password is a common usage word such as: - d) Names of family, pets, friends, co-workers, fantasy characters etc - e) Birthdays and other personal information such as addresses and phone numbers - f) Word, number patterns or palindromes such as aabb, qwerty, 123321 etc - g) Any of the above preceded or followed with a digit (e.g. kevinchung1, daddychung1982, prospectschool2014 etc) - 6.5.6.
+Password protection: how to help yourself - a) Always use different passwords for school accounts from other non-school access (e.g. personal email accounts, ISP etc) - b) Do not share school passwords with anyone.
+Should visitors to the school require access to the school's WiFi, access should be undertaken by a staff member and the password not shared. - c) Passwords should never be written down or stored electronically without encryption (e.g. Do not write down a password on a sticky note and stick this to your computer!) - d) Do not reveal passwords in email or other electronic communications - e) Do not hint about the format of passwords - f) If someone should ask for help with a password, please refer them to this document - g) If compromise of an account or password is suspected, report the incident on the e-safety officer and KevKall it immediately - h) No member of staff should be directed to share their password(s) by another member of the staff or a member of the SLT.